Townshend Acts: Raising revenue

-The Revenue Act was passed in conjunction with the Indemnity Act 1767 (7 Geo 3 c 56), which was intended to make the tea of the British East India Company more competitive with smuggled Dutch tea.
-The Indemnity Act repealed taxes on tea imported to England, allowing it to be re-exported more cheaply to the colonies.
-This tax cut in England would be partially offset by the new Revenue Act taxes on tea in the colonies.
+The Revenue Act was passed in conjunction with the Indemnity Act 1767 (7 Geo 3 c 56), which was intended to make EIC tea more competitive with smuggled Dutch tea.
+The Indemnity Act repealed taxes on tea imported to Britain, allowing it to be re-exported more cheaply to the colonies.
+This tax cut in Britain would be partially offset by the new Revenue Act taxes on tea in the colonies.
 The Revenue Act also reaffirmed the legality of writs of assistance, or general search warrants, which gave customs officials broad powers to search houses and businesses for smuggled goods.

 The original stated purpose of the Townshend duties was to raise a revenue to help pay the cost of maintaining an army in North America.
 Townshend changed the purpose of the tax plan, however, and instead decided to use the revenue to pay the salaries of some colonial governors and judges.
 Previously, the colonial assemblies had paid these salaries, but Parliament hoped to take the "power of the purse" away from the colonies.
 According to historian John C. Miller, "Townshend ingeniously sought to take money from Americans by means of parliamentary taxation and to employ it against their liberties by making colonial governors and judges independent of the assemblies."

 Some members of Parliament objected because Townshend's plan was expected to generate only £40,000 in yearly revenue, but he explained that once the precedent for taxing the colonists had been firmly established, the program could gradually be expanded until the colonies paid for themselves.
 According to historian Peter Thomas, Townshend's "aims were political rather than financial".